Ojas-Mahajan/Mern-Ecommerce-Site/README.md

 # MERN Ecommerce

 ## Description
+ This project is originally developed by [mohamedsamara](https://github.com/mohamedsamara/mern-ecommerce) and used under the MIT license.
+ I am using and modifying it for **learning and portfolio purposes**.
 An ecommerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations:

 1. Buyers browse the store categories, products and brands